Gremlins 2: The New Batch

+Gremlins 2: The New Batch is a 1990 American comedy horror film and the sequel to Gremlins (1984).
+It was directed by Joe Dante, written by Charles S. Haas and features creature designs by Rick Baker.
+Zach Galligan and Phoebe Cates reprise their roles from the first film, with John Glover, Robert Prosky, Robert Picardo and Christopher Lee joining the cast.
+It continues the story of Billy Peltzer and the mogwai Gizmo, who spawns more of his kind when wet that eventually become imp-like monsters and proceed to wreak havoc within a skyscraper in New York City.

-Like the first film, Gremlins 2: The New Batch is a live-action horror comedy film; however, Dante put effort into taking the sequel in new anarchistic directions.
-Dante created the film to act almost as a parody of the original Gremlins, and it is meant to be more cartoon-like and less dark than the original.
-Its violence leans more towards slapstick, so the film received a PG-13 rating by the Motion Picture Association of America (MPAA).
-There are also a number of parodies of other films and stories, including the Rambo films, The Wizard of Oz, Marathon Man and The Phantom of the Opera.
-When released into theaters on June 15, 1990 Gremlins 2: The New Batch was a box office disappointment, grossing only $41.5 million on a budget of $30–50 million.
-Despite its mixed critical reception when it first released, it has since developed a cult following.
+The film heavily parodies its predecessor, with more cartoonish elements and less horror.
+There are a number of parodies of other forms of popular culture, including the Rambo franchise, The Wizard of Oz, Marathon Man and The Phantom of the Opera.
+It was theatrically released on June 15, 1990, and received generally positive reviews.
+It grossed $42 million on a budget of $30–50 million.
+Since its release, it has developed a cult following.
+A third film is set for release on November 19, 2027.

 Plot

-The film opens at an undisclosed date in December close to Christmas.
-After his owner Mr. Wing dies, the mogwai Gizmo becomes the guinea pig of scientists at a lab in the Clamp Center, a state-of-the-art highrise building in Manhattan owned by eccentric billionaire Daniel Clamp.
-At the mercy of the chief researcher Dr. Catheter, Gizmo is rescued by his former owner Billy Peltzer and his fiancée Kate, both of whom work elsewhere in the building.
-Clamp befriends Billy upon being impressed by his skills in concept design, sparking the interest of Billy's superior Marla Bloodstone.
-Gizmo is left in the office, where water spills on his head from a broken drinking fountain and spawns four new mogwai.
-They cage Gizmo in the air vents and later eat at the building's food court after midnight, becoming gremlins.
+Following the death of his owner, Mr. Wing, Gizmo the mogwai is captured by scientists of the Splice O' Life genetic engineering laboratory at Clamp Center, a state-of-the-art skyscraper in Manhattan owned by eccentric billionaire Daniel Clamp.
+At the mercy of chief researcher Doctor Cushing Catheter, Gizmo is rescued by his former owner, Billy Peltzer, and his fiancée, Kate Beringer, both of whom work elsewhere in the building.
+Clamp befriends Billy upon being impressed by his skills in concept design, sparking the interest of Billy's superior, Marla Bloodstone.
+Gizmo is left in Billy's office, where water from a broken drinking fountain spills onto his head and causes him to spawn a quartet of new mogwai.
+They detain Gizmo in the air vents and later eat after midnight at the building's food court to become gremlins.

-After Gizmo escapes from the vent, Mohawk captures and tortures him.
-The other gremlins set off the fire sprinklers and spawn a gremlin army that throws the building into chaos.
-Billy attempts to lure the gremlins into the lobby, where sunlight will kill them; after Billy briefs Clamp on gremlin knowledge, Clamp exits through a secret tunnel to cover the front of the building in a giant sheet to trick the creatures.
-The gremlins drink genetic serums in the lab; one becomes the intelligent Brain Gremlin, another gremlin becomes female, and a third becomes a being of pure electricity and kills Dr. Catheter before Billy traps it in the building's telephone system.
-All the while, television host "Grandpa Fred" films the chaos, aided by Japanese tourist Mr. Katsuji.
+After Gizmo finds his way out of the vents, gremlin Mohawk abducts and tortures him.
+The other gremlins set off fire sprinklers to spawn an army of them that throws the building into turmoil.
+Billy attempts to lure the gremlins into the lobby, where sunlight will kill them; after briefing Clamp on gremlin knowledge, he exits through a secret route to cover the building's entrance with a giant sheet depicting night to trick the creatures.
+The gremlins drink genetic serums in the lab; one gains high intelligence, another becomes female and a third is transformed into a being of pure electricity that murders Catheter before Billy traps it in the building's telephone system.
+All the while, television host "Grandpa Fred" films the incident, aided by Japanese tourist Mr. Katsuji.